VanVDC/pulsar-store/client/README.md

 # Pulsar's Shop client side

-The clothing website allowing user to do online shopping.
+The clothing website allows user to do online shopping.

 ### Client with react js